-Without a doubt, some APIs constrain your possibilities significantly.
+Without any doubt, some APIs constrain your possibilities significantly.
 Fortunately, several software suppliers can prove this wrong.
-They offer truly flexible products removing all the limits.
+They offer genuinely flexible products removing all the limits.
 Here are the ones worth mentioning:

 - Dwolla.
 It’s a scalable easy-to-integrate platform.
-Secure and fast, Dwolla allows multiple transfer options and provides a convenient interface to manage and monitor your activity;
+Also, it is secure and fast.
+Dwolla allows for multiple transfer options.
+Also, a convenient interface allows you to manage and monitor your activity;

 - SynapseFI.
-This company suggests you choose from a broad variety of financial products: payment, deposit, card issuance, loan, and many others;
+This company allows you to choose from a wide variety of financial products: payment, deposit, card issuance, loan, and many others;

 - Kleynbank.
 It’s a blockchain solution for banking integration.
 The decentralized and secure system ensures transparent operations.
 To date, Kleynbank is at the ICO stage.
-It’s an excellent opportunity to jump right into this project, become an early adopter and create a payment app with significant privileges.
+It’s an excellent opportunity to jump right into this project.
+With this tool, you can become an early adopter and create a payment app with significant privileges.

 As you see, there are some decent APIs you can confidently opt for to save budget and time.

-A cost-effective mobile payment app development is all about implementing the right monetization model into your application.
-Let’s find out which options you can use and how to make a good choice.
+It’s not easy to create a cost-effective mobile payment app development.
+You need to implement the right monetization model into your application.
+Let’s find out which options you can use and how to make the right choice.

 All in all, here are the most applicable models for you to select from: